-- We've developed personalised support programmes that offer academic tutoring, financial aid, mental health counselling, and career guidance tailored to the needs of each at-risk student. - Efforts to enhance academic and social integration include peer mentorship, extracurricular activities, and study groups, aimed at fostering a supportive community. - Our approach also includes ongoing monitoring of at-risk students and the flexibility to adjust support strategies based on their evolving needs and feedback. - Faculty and staff are trained to recognize and respond to signs of student distress, and we maintain open, supportive communication with all students about the resources available to them. - To ensure the effectiveness of our interventions aimed at student support and retention, we follow a structured process for regular reporting continuous improvement.
-Feedback from students, faculty, and staff is used, helping us to refine and improve interventions based on direct insights.
+- We actively collect and analyse data encompassing a wide range of factors including academic performance, engagement levels, financial background, and personal circumstances.
+This is complemented by predictive analytics via the Targit system to identify atrisk students early. - Personal tutors conduct interviews with students to explore the specific and general factors contributing to their decision to leave the university, thus gaining a comprehensive understanding of both individual circumstances and wider trends related to student attrition. • We've developed personalised support programmes that offer academic tutoring, financial aid, mental health counselling, and career guidance tailored to the needs of each at-risk student. • Efforts to enhance academic and social integration include peer mentorship, extracurricular activities, and study groups, aimed at fostering a supportive community. • Our approach also includes ongoing monitoring of at-risk students and the flexibility to adjust support strategies based on their evolving needs and feedback. • Faculty and staff are trained to recognize and respond to signs of student distress, and we maintain open, supportive communication with all students about the resources available to them.